Frequently Asked Questions

 Does the whole team have to attend the Accelerator Modules?

 No, we only require the CEO of each company to be present at each of the modules.
-However, the capacity for the whole team to be present in the modules for the whole summer may increase the odds of getting selected.

 What kinds of startups do you accept for the program?